m1ckyb/Jellyfin-Backup-Restore/README.md

 It will also create a backup of the existing config in `backup/old_config` and `backup/old_media` before doing a restore (in case something goes wrong).

+**Important:** Make sure that you stop Jellyfin before running the backup script.

 ## Setup

 ```bash